-In accordance with the March 31, 2025, HUD Memorandum 25-03 that revises additional sections of the Universal Notice (90 FR 1754), pursuant to 2 CFR Part 200 and Executive Order 14218 (90 FR 10581), Pinellas County ensures that no federal public benefit is provided to any individual who is an ineligible alien, defined as someone who has entered the United States illegally or is otherwise unlawfully present.
+In accordance with the March 31, 2025 HUD Memorandum 25-03 that revises additional sections of the Universal Notice (90 FR 1754), pursuant to 2 CFR Part 200 and Executive Order 14218 (90 FR 10581), and subject to the exceptions provided by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (as amended), Pinellas County ensures that no federal public benefit is provided to any individual who is an ineligible alien, defined as someone who has entered the U.S. illegally or is otherwise unlawfully present.